-9.1 There is unlikely to be much scope for debt rescheduling in either the current financial year or in 2019/20.
-Only one substantial sum of long term debt remains on the authority's books.
+9.1 There is unlikely to be much scope for debt rescheduling in either the current financial year or in 2020/21.
+Other than the recent borrowing undertaken during 2019/20, there is only one substantial sum of long-term debt remaining on the authority's books.
 This is the £15m stock issue which dates from 1995 and which will mature in 2020.
 The current view is that a premature repayment is not recommended because a premium payment would be incurred.
 The position remains under review, however, and if circumstances should change and the position becomes more favourable then this position will be reviewed.